Learning and Development Across the Lifespan

-- Describe some of the ways in which research is conducted and has contributed to knowledge in the field of human development.
+- Describe some of the ways research is conducted and has contributed to knowledge in the field of human development.

 - Demonstrate an understanding of issues of diversity, culture, gender, disability, whānau, parenting and caregiving and how these relate to development and learning.

-- Demonstrate the ability to communicate (written and verbal) about aspects of human development and reflect on their relevance to people's lives.
+- Improve the ability to communicate (written and verbal) about aspects of human development and reflect on their relevance to people's lives.

 - Work collaboratively with other students to enhance group understandings of developmental issues.